University of Alabama System: The University of Alabama

 Founded in 1831 and located in Tuscaloosa, Alabama, The University of Alabama (also known as Alabama, or colloquially as 'Bama) was established by constitutional provision under statutory mandates and authorizations.
 Its mission is to advance the intellectual and social condition of the people of the state through quality programs of teaching, research and service.
 Within Alabama, it is often called the Capstone and UA.
 Outside the state, it is well known for its athletic teams being nicknamed the "Crimson Tide" (crimson is the primary color of the state flag of Alabama and one of the school colors).

 University of Alabama at Birmingham

-The University of Alabama at Birmingham (UAB) is a public research university covering 83 blocks in the Alabama's largest city Birmingham.
+The University of Alabama at Birmingham (UAB) is a public research university covering 83 blocks in Alabama's largest city Birmingham.
 The university is classified among "R1: Doctoral Universities – Very high research activity".
 UAB is a vital economic engine of the state of Alabama with an estimated $7.15 billion annual impact.
 UAB is currently the state's largest employer with more than 24,000 faculty and staff and over 64,000 jobs at the university and in the health system.
 Almost 10% of the jobs in the Birmingham-Hoover Metropolitan Area are related to UAB.